 Supplemental Motor Vehicle Tax Bills

-Online payments will incur a convenience fee.
-Convenience fees are non-refundable.
-The Town of Vernon receives only your payment amount.
-The convenience fee amount is automatically calculated and is shown on the payment page before you submit your payment for processing.
+Online payments will incur a convenience fee that goes to the vendor and is non-refundable.
+The Town of Vernon receives only the tax payment amount.
+The convenience fee is calculated and shown on your payment page before you submit your payment for processing.